ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 ## Managing issues

+### Seeing recent issues

+You can see your recently created issues on the 'Issues' page.
+Along with the issue name, you will be able to see the issue severity below it.

+An issue with a line going through it indicates that it is closed/resolved.

+To see more info on any given issue, click on the issue to be taken to its specific page.

 ### Creating an issue

 When you become a member of a company either by being invited or creating your own, you will be able to create issues for that company.